MITARPALGROVER/redis/docs/index.md

-# Welcome to Redis for Beginners
+# Welcome to Redis Guide for Beginners
 ### The complete guide to learn Redis from 0 to hero

 It is one of the most popular in-memory data stores, being used by millions of applications across globe.
 If you are a student, fresher or junior developer, study this guide and you will be taken from knowing nothing about Redis to using it productively in a real work situation.